+(can always be optioned) or $f{\rm RTC}$ (enable only the system oscillator in the Int.
+RC+RTC mode) by options.
 Using external clock input allows the user to count external events, measure time internals or pulse widths, or generate an accurate time base.
 While using the internal clock allows the user to generate an accurate time base.

-The timer/event counter can generate PFD signal by using external or internal clock and PFD frequency is determine by the equation $f{\rm INT}/[2\times(256-N)]$.
+The Timer/Event Counter 0 can generate PFD signal by using external or internal clock and PFD frequency is determine by the equation $f{INT}/[2\times(256-N)]$.

-There are 2 registers related to the timer/event counter; TMR ([0DH]), TMRC ([0EH]).
-Two physical registers are mapped to TMR location; writing TMR makes the starting value be placed in the timer/event counter preload register and reading TMR retrieves the contents of the timer/event counter.
-The TMRC is a timer/event counter control register, which defines some options.
+There are 2 registers related to the Timer/Event Counter 0; TMR0 ([0DH]), TMR0C ([0EH]).
+Two physical registers are mapped to TMR0 location; writing TMR0 makes the starting value be placed in the Timer/Event Counter 0 preload register and reading TMR0 gets the contents of the Timer/Event Counter 0.
+The TMR0C is a timer/event counter control register, which defines some options.